-Topics relevant to SKILL DEVELOPMENT:: Income Statement for Skill Development through Problem Solving.
-This is attained through Assignment as mentioned in the course handout

-Catalogue prepared by Prof. Narendra Kumar Jain

-Recommended by the Board of Studies, 11th July, 2024
+Topics relevant to SKILL DEVELOPMENT: Income Statement for Skill Development through Problem Solving.
+This is attained through Assignment as mentioned in the course handout attained through 71551griller it as mentioned in the course nandout Catalogue prepared by Prof. Narendra Kumar Jain Recommended by the Board of Studies on 4th Board of Studies, 11th July, 2024 Date of Approval by the Academic Council 24th Academic Council meeting held on 3rd August 2024

-Board of Studies on